Convair F-102 Delta Dagger: Design and development

-Initial designs and problems
+Background

-On 8 October 1948, the board of senior officers of the U.S. Air Force (USAF) made recommendations that the service organize a competition for a new interceptor scheduled to enter service in 1954; as such, the all-new design would initially be dubbed the "1954 Ultimate Interceptor".
-Four months later, on 4 February 1949, the USAF approved the recommendation and prepared to hold the competition the following year.
-In November 1949, the Air Force decided that the new aircraft would be built around a fire-control system (FCS).
+On 8 October 1948, the board of senior officers of the United States Air Force (USAF) issued recommendations that the service organize a competition for a new interceptor scheduled to enter service in 1954; as such, the all-new design would initially be dubbed the "1954 Ultimate Interceptor".
+Four months later, on 4 February 1949, the USAF approved the recommendation and prepared to hold a corresponding competition during the following year.
+In November 1949, the USAF decided that the new aircraft would be built around a fire-control system (FCS).
 The FCS was to be designed before the airframe to ensure compatibility.
 The airframe and FCS together were called the weapon system.

-In January 1950, the USAF Air Materiel Command issued request for proposals (RFPs) to 50 companies for the FCS, of which 18 responded.
+In January 1950, the USAF's Air Materiel Command issued request for proposals (RFPs) to 50 companies for the FCS, of which 18 responded.
 By May, the list was revised downward to 10.
 Meanwhile, a board at the U.S. Department of Defense headed by Major General Gordon P. Saville reviewed the proposals, and distributed some to the George E. Valley-led Air Defense Engineering Committee.
 Following recommendations by the committee to the Saville Board, the proposals were further reduced to two competitors, Hughes Aircraft and North American Aviation.
 Although the Valley Committee thought it was best to award the contract to both companies, Hughes was chosen by Saville and his team on 2 October 1950.